 Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, is a progressive lung disease that damages the airways in your lungs and makes it hard to breathe, impacting your work, exercise, sleep and other everyday activities.
 According to the American Lung Association, the disease affects more than 15 million people in the U.S. and is the third leading cause of death.

-In support of National COPD Awareness Month, Baptist Health South Florida pulmonologist Rodney G. Benjamin, M.D., responds to common questions about living with COPD.
+In support of National COPD Awareness Month, Raymond Latanae Parker, M.D., a pulmonologist with the Lung Health Program at West Kendall Baptist Hospital, responds to common questions about living with COPD.
 His answers and advice may help you manage your symptoms and enhance your quality of life.

 What lifestyle changes can I make to improve my COPD?

 Quit smoking: If you smoke, quitting is the first step in slowing down the progression of the disease.
 It’s never too late to quit smoking.
 Smoking after you have COPD symptoms puts you at a huge risk for disabling disease, which can onset surprisingly quickly compared to stopping tobacco use.

 Lose weight: If you are overweight, carrying excess weight can make you feel short of breath.
 Obesity affects lung mechanics, so losing weight will optimize your breathing and, most importantly, improve your exercise capacity.

 Eat a healthy diet: Eating foods rich in antioxidants, such as fruits and vegetables, and reducing your caloric intake of animal protein, which can cause inflammation, will bolster your immune system.
 Eating small meals frequently, rather than large meals, also can help lessen shortness of breath.